Finance

 Upon successful completion, the students

-• are able to employ theories and models on essential problems in finance;
+• can employ theories and models on essential problems in finance;

-• are able to perform calculations related to profitability, return and risk for projects, securities, and sources of capital, as well as sustainable investments;
+• can perform calculations related to profitability, return and risk for projects, securities, and sources of capital, as well as sustainable investments;

 • are able to judge ethical standards and related decisions